MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

 THE FIXED HEADERS
 -----------------

-The message is a single JSON encoded array, with a mandatory set of fields, while allowing for use of arbitrary other fields.
-Mandatory fields must be present in every message, and
+The notification message is a single JSON encoded array, with a mandatory set of fields, while allowing for use of arbitrary other fields.
+Mandatory fields must be present in every notification message, and

  * "pubTime" : "*<date stamp>*" : the publication date the posting was emitted.
 Format: YYYYMMDDTHHMMSS. *<decimalseconds>*